mvmprojects/MVM-Kitchen-Sink/README.md

 This is not actually a demo, but a collection of notes and code samples.
 A more formal name would have been "MVM Miscellaneous".

+Topics can be reorganized in the future.
+Not all topics have notes at present, providing more of a wish list.

 ## Programming Topics

 ### .NET and C#